Mobility Assistance: There When You Need It!

 Additionally, both the CVC and the Architect of the Capitol's websites are Section 508 complaint.
 This means that they are accessible to all users and are compatible with assistive technology, such as screen readers.
 These compliance standards were set by Section 508 of the Rehabilitation Act of 1973 which is where the label "Section 508" comes from.
 Section 508 requires that federal agencies provide software and website accessibility to people with disabilities.

-Finally, the Capitol Visitor Center educates visitors about disability issues by providing two informational programs about the Americans with Disabilities Act, which Congress passed in 1990, and the 1988 demonstration at Gallaudet University when protesters advocated for a deaf person to be named to the presidency of the university.
+Finally, the U.S. Capitol Visitor Center educates visitors about disability issues by providing two informational programs about the ADA, which Congress passed in 1990, and the 1988 demonstration at Gallaudet University when protesters advocated for a deaf person to be named to the presidency of the university.

 Rest assured, as I did, that if you have a disability – temporary or permanent – you will be well taken care of on the Capitol campus.